 Just the same, after supper the merchant entered the warehouse.
 He found the jar, opened it and found the olives moldy.
 But to see if they were all in the same condition down to the bottom, he shook the jar and some of the gold coins tumbled out.

 The merchant noticed at once that the top only was laid with olives, and everything else in the jar was gold coins.
 He immediately put the coins back into the jar again, covering them with the olives as before, and returned to his wife.
 "Indeed, wife," said he, "you were in the right to say that the olives were all moldy for I found them so.
 I have made up the jar just as Ali left it.
 He will not notice that they had been touched, if he should ever return."

-About a month later, Ali arrived at Baghdad.
+About a month later, Ali arrived back to Baghdad.
 The next morning he went to pay a visit to his friend, the merchant, who expressed great joy at his return after so many years away.

-After the usual compliments on both sides on such a meeting, Ali Cogia asked the merchant to return him the jar of olives which he had left with him, and thanked him for having kept the jar safely for all this time.
+After the usual compliments on both sides, Ali asked the merchant to return him the jar of olives which he had left with him, and thanked him for having kept the jar safely for all this time.

 "My dear friend," replied the merchant, "your jar has been no inconvenience.
 There is the key of my warehouse.
 Go and fetch your jar.
 You will find it where you left it."

 Ali went into the merchant's warehouse, took his jar, and after having returned the key, and thanking his friend once again for the favor, he returned with the jar to where he was temporarily lodged.
 But on opening the jar, and putting his hand down as low as the pieces of gold had lain, he was greatly surprised to find no gold pieces in the jar!
 At first he thought he might perhaps be mistaken.
 To discover the truth, he poured out all the olives, but without so much as finding one single gold coin.
 For some time, he stood entirely still.
 Then he cried out, "Is it possible?"